giovanniboscu/continuous-section-field/actions-examples/concrete_pole/README.md

     ...
 ```

-The `sections` block defines the geometry at the two end stations.
-The `weight_laws` and `shear_weight_laws` blocks define how the contribution of each named part varies between those two stations.
+The `sections` block defines the end-section geometry.
+The `weight_laws` and `shear_weight_laws` blocks assign longitudinal contribution laws to the named regions and prestressing components.

-In this case, the concrete regions are assigned base geometric weights in the generated section description.
-The longitudinal variation of their effective contribution is then assigned through lookup files.

-The same logic is used for the prestressing components.
-The generator creates 16 prestressing components named:
+The generator creates the prestressing components as explicit named parts of the section model:

 ```text
 pcbar_00